Boston College: Eagles athletics program

 Boston College's athletic teams, known as the Eagles, compete at the NCAA Division I level across various sports, including football in the Football Bowl Subdivision (FBS).
-They have been members of the Atlantic Coast Conference (ACC) since the 2005–06 season after previously competing in the Big East Conference from 1979–80 to 2004–05.
+They have been members of the Atlantic Coast Conference (ACC) since the 2005–06 season after previously competing in the Big East Conference from 1979 to 1980 to 2004–05.
 Notably, Boston College was the only Catholic institution that played football in the Big East.

-The men’s teams participate in several ACC sports, such as baseball, basketball, cross country, football, golf, soccer, swimming, tennis, and track & field.
+The men's teams participate in several ACC sports, such as baseball, basketball, cross country, football, golf, soccer, swimming, tennis, and track & field.
 Additionally, the Eagles compete in non-ACC sports like fencing, ice hockey, sailing, and skiing.

-The women’s teams have a similarly broad range of sports, including ACC competitions in basketball, cross country, field hockey, golf, lacrosse, rowing, soccer, softball, swimming, tennis, track & field, and volleyball.
+The women's teams have a similarly broad range of sports, including ACC competitions in basketball, cross country, field hockey, golf, lacrosse, rowing, soccer, softball, swimming, tennis, track & field, and volleyball.
 Beyond the ACC, they also compete in fencing, ice hockey, sailing, and skiing.

 Athletic facilities

 The main venue for football is Alumni Stadium, which accommodates 44,500 spectators.
-It stands as the centerpiece of Boston College’s athletic facilities.
+It stands as the centerpiece of Boston College's athletic facilities.
 Conte Forum, housing Kelley Rink, serves as the home for basketball and ice hockey, with seating capacities of 8,606 and 7,884, respectively.

 The university also offers other key facilities, such as Eddie Pellagrini Diamond at John Shea Field, which is the home field for baseball with a capacity of 1,000, and the Newton Soccer Complex, which seats 1,000 fans.
 The Margot Connell Recreation Center provides additional support for athletic training and student recreation, while the Yawkey Athletics Center, opened in 2005, further enhances the university's athletic infrastructure.

 An ice hockey game played at "Kelley Rink", Conte Forum.